YaroValentine/rangiffler/README.md

 You've found a perfect place to share with friends your most adventurous photos from the places you've been.

-Meet Rangiffler, a user-friendly app that lets you collect and arrange your travel images.
+Meet Rangiffler, a username-friendly app that lets you collect and arrange your travel images.
 Share your thoughts in each of your entry.
-Add friends from our user list and explore their posts.
+Add friends from our username list and explore their posts.
 Use our interactive map feature to keep track of countries you've visited and lights up on the map, letting you sort your photos by country with a simple click.

-# Technologies
+## Technologies

 - [Spring Authorization Server](https://spring.io/projects/spring-authorization-server)
 - [Spring OAuth 2.0 Resource Server](https://docs.spring.io/spring-security/reference/servlet/oauth2/resource-server/index.html)